 Conclusion

 Properly planning your barn space is key to a healthy herd and a profitable farm.
+Whether you are building a 40-cow family barn or a fully mechanized 300-cow commercial facility, aligning your dimensions with scientific animal welfare standards will always pay off.
 Use these examples and our calculator to design a layout that works for you.